andyseubert/shopinventory/README.md

 *   Open a shopify store and import your inventory.
 For this to work you must have SKUs in your shopify products.
 *   If you're moving from zencart, put the php script called "allExport.php" on your zencart web server, configure it, and it will export into a csv which shopify can import.
 *   Get yourself a dropbox account and install it on your POS computer.
-*   Open POS and export your items to a .csv file with ONLY THREE COLUMNS
+*   Open POS and export your items to a .xls file with ONLY THREE COLUMNS
  * **Item Number, Item Name, Qty1** in that order
  * these are default column headings in POS so it should be no problem but you will want to create a template in POS so you can use it repeatedly.
 *   Save the resulting file to your dropbox folder, note the path